SoothingMist/Remote-Soil-Moisture-Sensing/README.md

 # Code Files

 SerialComm-PC-to-Uno.zip : Illustrates serial communications between Windows PC and Arduino Uno.
+See the zip's Readme files for details.

-See the zip's readme files for details.
+Demonstrates LoRa transmission and reception of soil-moisture readings.
+See the zip's Readme files for details.

 # License